-Select the polyline.
+Select the polyline LineToChain1.
+Launch the command Replace a Portion.
 Click two points to define the portion that you want to replace by a straight line or a curve (press Enter to validate)

 63 Replace a Portion

 Manual Edition

 You can edit a polyline manually using Edit Polyline.
 For instance, you can: